epccs/RPUno/Hardware/Testing/readme.md

 cd ~/RPUno/Bootloader
 ```

 Connect a 5V supply with CC mode set at 30mA to +5V (J7).
-Connect the ICSP tool (J11).
+Connect the ISP tool (J11).
 The MCU needs its fuses set, so run the Makefile rule to do that.

 ```
 make fuse